AaltoSciComp/scicomp-docs/triton/apps/generative_ai_tools.rst

 =============================
 Speech to Text: Whisper
 ----------------------------
 Whisper is a general-purpose speech recognition model.
 It is a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.
-For the usage on Triton, please check out the `whisper <https://scicomp.aalto.fi/triton/apps/whisper/>`__ page.
+For the usage on Triton, please check out the :doc:`whisper <whisper>` page.

 Command line tool to chat with local open-source language models
 -----------------------------------------------------------------